commercetools/commercetools-payone-integration/README.md

 ## Multitenancy

-Starting from version 2 a single service instance may be use for multiple tenants, e.g. same service for different shop, merchants or suppliers.
+Starting from version 2 a single service instance may be uses for multiple tenants, e.g. same service for different shop, merchants or suppliers.
 The next configuration properties are required for this:

   * set mandatory `TENANTS` property as described in _[Mandatory common properties](#mandatory-common-properties)_ section above.
-  * setup Commercetools and Payone properties for each specific tenant name, for example, if one has `TENANTS=BOOTS, BIKES`, then he should explicitly set `BOOTS_CT_PROJECT_KEY`, `BIKES_CT_PROJECT_KEY`, `BOOTS_PAYONE_PORTAL_ID`, `BIKES_PAYONE_PORTAL_ID` and so on.
+  * setup _commercetools_ and _Payone_ properties for each specific tenant name, for example, if one has `TENANTS=BOOTS, BIKES`, then he should explicitly set `BOOTS_CT_PROJECT_KEY`, `BIKES_CT_PROJECT_KEY`, `BOOTS_PAYONE_PORTAL_ID`, `BIKES_PAYONE_PORTAL_ID` and so on.